ElAbdulRezak/Windows-Tweaks-And-Optimization/README.md

 🛑WILL BE PUBLISHED IN A FEW WEEKS🛑

-📌This project has been created for the user to run the operating system with the best performance.
+📌This project has been created for the user to run the operating system with the best performance and security.

 🖱️ If you want to run the operating system with better performance, all we have to do is download and run the file.